zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env/env-marketplace/env-marketplace.md

 Oracle Spatial Studio is now provisioned.

-The following Lab provides steps to tear down Spatial studio when no longer needed.
+The following Lab provides steps to tear down Spatial Studio when no longer needed.

-## **STEP 5**: Deprovision Spatial Studio
+## **STEP 5**: Deprovision Spatial Studio When No Longer Needed

  If you would like to fully remove Spatial Studio proceed with the following.